liampulles/liampulles.github.io/_posts/2020-09-29-notes-on-applying-the-clean-architecture-in-go.md

 // error is returned.
 func (i *InventoryItemImpl) CheckIn() error {
     if i.available {
-        return fmt.Errorf("cannot check in inventory item - it is already checked in") }
+        return fmt.Errorf("cannot check in inventory"+
+        " item - it is already checked in")
+    }
     i.available = true
     return nil